canonical/cloud-init/doc/rtd/topics/tutorials/qemu-debugging.rst

 Qemu Tutorial Debugging
 ***********************

+You may wish to test out the commands in this tutorial as a `script`_ to check for copy-paste mistakes.

 If you successfully launched the virtual machine, but couldn't log in, there are a few places to check to debug your setup.